maitray16/Cargo/README.md

 ![cargo](https://github.com/maitray16/Cargo/blob/master/screenshots/package-96.png)

 # Cargo (In Development)
-> Cargo makes it easy to export large amounts of data from elasticsearch into a CSV or a MongoDb Collection.
+> Cargo makes it easy to export large amounts of data from elasticsearch into a CSV or a MongoDB Collection.
 It uses Elasticsearch's Scroll API for bulk export.
-It enables engineers with the training data for ML/AI tools in an instant.
+It enables engineers with the training data for ML/AI tools and algorithms in an instant.

 ![cargo](https://github.com/maitray16/Cargo/blob/master/screenshots/screen1.png)

 ## TODO
++ Test Case and Error Handling
 + Enable Data Obfuscation
 + Parallelize time range queries in case of shard_count = 1